 We thank the Town of Huntington and the Town Board, whose support makes these amazing free-admission concerts possible.
 We are delighted to welcome back and thank Canon USA as our Presenting Sponsor.
-We also thank the New York State Council on the Arts (NYSCA) and the County of Suffolk for their continued support; and to Astoria Bank, Daniel Gale Sotheby’s, New York State Presenters Network, NYS DanceForce, Mid Atlantic Arts Foundation, Phillips Boyne, D’Addario & Co., King Kullen, Korg USA, Hartke and Samson for their support.
+We also thank the New York State Council on the Arts (NYSCA) and the County of Suffolk for their continued support; and to Astoria Bank, Daniel Gale Sotheby’s, Folk Music Society of Huntington, PSEG Long Island, Debbi Honorof, Huntington Arts Council Board of Directors, in honor of Andrea and Robert Maire, Mid Atlantic Arts Foundation, NEFCU, New York State Presenters Network, Start to Finish, Weber Law Group, LLP.
+Thank you also for the generous in-kind support; CENTERSTAGE, D’Addario & Co., egc group, Hartke and Samson, King Kullen, Korg USA, Phillips Boyne, for their support.

 Funny Thing Happened on the way to the Forum performed by Plaza Productions.
 Broadway’s greatest musical farce is light, fast-paced, witty, and is one of the funniest musicals ever written!
 Originally performed by Zero Mostel on Broadway, the plot twists and turns with cases of mistaken identity, slamming doors, and a showgirl or two.
 The […]View Post a funny thing happened on the way to the forum, Huntington Arts Council, huntington heckscher park, live theatre, outdoor theatre, plaza productions, Summer Arts Festival